jodoherty/not-asteroids/README.md

-# not-asteroid
+# not-asteroids

-Not Asteroid, but a simple clone
+Not Asteroids, but a simple clone

 ## History